sakibc/hello-world/README.md

 # Hello, world!
 This is my first repository!
-I'm now barley a develooper.
+I'm now barley a developer.
 Huzzah!